December 30th…“WAS GETTING FROM YOUR FARM TO SCHOOL DIFFICULT IN THOSE MINNESOTA WINTERS?”

 Daily, as a kid, I never had to pay a nickel for a rock-n-rollin’ ride to school that had all the ear-markings of a wild and woolly carnival attraction.
 This day was to be no exception.
 Our Minnesota countryside, that morning, was enveloped in a full out blizzard.
 Blowing snow, across the graveled roads, made for some large snowdrifts that required Marie to bulldoze her bus through them in order for her to, eventually, deliver us young riders to Kiester and the pending educational process of school.
-With the whiteness of Winter, those massive dual tires on the back of Marie’s bus sported impressive link chains for better traction in this Winter wonderland.
+Within the whiteness of winter, those massive dual tires on the back of Marie’s bus sported impressive link chains for better traction in this winter wonderland.
 I can still see us rolling along in the blizzard that morning.
 We were bouncing along the rough roads southwest of Kiester when Marie saw a massive snowdrift across the roadway, almost fully blocking our path and about three feet or more high.
 Marie got on the “public address” speaker of the bus and told us, “HANG ON KIDS!!
 BIG SNOWDRIFT AHEAD!!!”

 We all became cheerleaders as Marie revved up that International Harvester school bus engine.
 With her “pedal to the metal”, Marie launched that beast of a bus at full speed as it plowed into the mighty snowdrift.
 Like a war between yellow and white, you could hear the snowdrift drag against the bus belly beneath us as those chained, rear dual tires ground and growled at trying to chew up and conquer that snowdrift.
 But, “the white” won out that morning and our bus was high-centered in that capturing snow.
 We were stuck.
 Usually, our Marie was the winner against those mini-mountains of white, but not today, the “mother of all snowdrifts” had won.
-Even our bus snow-chains were no match against that thick, arresting white mass of frozen water crystals.
+Even our bus snow-chains were no match against that thick, arresting white mass of frozen water crystals beneath our bus.

-Thanks to modern technology, in 1960’s, of CB (Citizen’s Band) radios, Marie had a Plan B already in operation.
+Thanks to modern technology, in the1960’s, of CB (Citizen’s Band) radios, Marie had a Plan B already in operation.
 She pressed the talk button on the radio and called into the bus barn (shop) in Kiester to let them know we were stuck.
 Plan B called for another bus to come towards us from the south.
 For those too young to know, there were no street signs in the farming regions, back in those days, so, Marie just radioed to her dispatcher the family name of the nearest farm to our place of being stuck.
 Being a small community, everyone knew where everyone else’s farm was, so it was easy for our rescuers to find this stranded bus of ours!

 In that sweet positivity of youth, my fellow bus riders, and myself, saw this as more of a happy adventure than anything remotely dangerous.
 Besides, we were having more fun being stuck in a snowstorm than being in an old boring schoolroom any day! 😉

 Our blizzard-induced euphoria was gently brought back to reality as we could, in the distant haze of the snowstorm, see our rescue bus making its approach along the country roads towards us.
 Marie, like a kindly army general, gave us, her little troopers, the command to disembark and jump into the snowdrifts from her stranded, yellow troop carrier and make our way over and into the rescue bus.
-With his bus heater running full blast, our rescue driver (Marie’s husband, Manville) welcomed us into the warm comfort for the rest of the ride to school.
+With his bus heater running full blast, our rescue driver (Marie’s husband, Manville) welcomed us into the warm comfort of his bus for the rest of the ride to school.
 Those blustery, blizzard blowing breezes were actually one heck of a fun adventure for this Norwegian Farmer’s Son